Did you ever think someone could be confident and have hearing loss?

 Have you heard the phrase, “You don’t know what you don’t know”?
 A person with hearing loss is working overtime to listen all day long.
 Sometimes we like to take listening breaks and tune the world out.
 Tuning the world out may cause people to say things without getting your attention first and you having no idea what was said.
 Sometimes the background noise is too loud and you’ve not heard what was said.
 A “hearing buddy” who happens to be with you is someone who understands your hearing loss and your needs.
 They can grab your attention or answer the question in a way that helps you fill in the gap of what was said without making things awkward.
 Good friends are key!

 A perfect example that happened to me recently (and it often happens when meeting new people) was when I met a friend at a small airport who was introducing me to a friend of his.
 A plane was getting ready to take off so I turned away from the man who I was just introduced to to watch the airplane takeoff.
 My friend said, “She’s an Audiologist”, I caught on and realized I had missed the question.
 The man asked what I did for a living.
 So, I turned back around to him and explained further about how I am a pediatric audiologist working with kids to help them hear.
 Whew, saved by my Hearing Buddy!

 Your Hearing Buddy can be a friend, spouse, relative.
 Someone to let others know we are not ignoring them, we just didn’t hear them.
-The 10 Commandments download can be passed out to your friends and family to help them better understand how they can communicate with you.
+The 10 Commandments download (coming soon) can be passed out to your friends and family to help them better understand how they can communicate with you.